Rua Sésamo (TV series)

-Rua Sésamo is the Portuguese co-production of the American children's television program Sesame Street.
-It premiered on 6 November 1989 on Portuguese channel RTP, and has since also been broadcast in other Portuguese-speaking markets, including Angola, Cape Verde, Guinea-Bissau, Mozambique, and São Tomé and Príncipe.
+Rua Sésamo is the Portuguese co-production of the American children's television program Sesame Street, produced by Radiotelevisão Portuguesa (RTP) and the Children's Television Workshop.
+It premiered on 6 November 1989 on RTP1, and has since also been broadcast in other Portuguese-speaking markets, including Angola, Cape Verde, Guinea-Bissau, Mozambique, and São Tomé and Príncipe.

 Production

-RTP was not new to Sesame Street, as a package of episodes was broadcast in 1976/1977 under the name Abre-te Sésamo.
+Radiotelevisão Portuguesa (RTP) was not new to Sesame Street, as a package of episodes was broadcast in the 1976/77 season under the name Abre-te Sésamo.

-Planning for the series began in 1987 between RTP and Sesame Workshop.
+Planning for the series began in 1987 between RTP and Children's Television Workshop.
 Maria Emilia Brederode served as the show's pedagogical director.
 An RTP team was sent to New York City to select the animation, puppet and live-action segments from the American version, the adaptation for which took two years.
 The series ended up becoming one of the most expensive productions RTP had made to date, with the first season alone costing the equivalent of €2 million.
 The street created by Moniz Ribeiro was a faithful adaptation of the original one.
 Muppet sketches were sourced from the original series, dubbed into Portuguese, yet the ones in the street scenes were made exclusively for the Portuguese version.
 Several hours of animation, lasting one minute, were commissioned specifically for this version.
 Segments were filmed in mainland Portugal, Azores, Madeira, Africa and Macao, to provide a variety of realities to the viewer.
 The series was also broadcast on state television channels in Portuguese-speaking African countries with the primary goal of promoting the Portuguese language and the development of these countries.

 After the end of the series, RTP replicated the formula relying entirely on Portuguese productions, with Jardim da Celeste (1997–2000) and Ilha das Cores (2007–2009).
 RTP has also aired segments of other Sesame Workshop productions in its programming, which in the USA are part of the main program.